cakephp/docs/en/core-libraries/events.rst

     ));
     $this->getEventManager()->dispatch($event);

-:php:class:`CakeEvent` receives 3 arguments in its constructor.
+:php:class:`CakeEvent` accepts 3 arguments in its constructor.
 The first one is the event name, you should try to keep this name as unique as possible, while making it readable.
 We suggest a convention as follows: ``Layer.eventName`` for general events happening at a layer level (e.g. ``Controller.startup``,